Bill de Blasio Apologizes For ‘Tough Love’ Warning To Jewish Community After Public Backlash

 New York City Mayor Bill de Blasio offered up an apology to the Jewish community in New York after he expressed frustration at a funeral crowd that violated the city’s social distancing requirements, Fox News reports.

-On Tuesday night, de Blasio personally oversaw the breaking up of a crowd of hundreds of people gathered to pay their respects to a local rabbi who died of the coronavirus.
-Afterward, he criticized the Jewish community, warning them that gatherings – even religiously-oriented ones – won’t be allowed during the pandemic.
+On Tuesday night, de Blasio personally oversaw the breaking up of a crowd of hundreds of people gathered to pay final respects to a local rabbi, who reportedly died from COVID-19.
+Afterward, he criticized the Jewish community, warning them that gatherings — even religiously-oriented ones — won’t be allowed during the pandemic.

 Tipster says this is the Williamsburg funeral today of Rabbi Chaim Mertz who died from COVID-19 pic.twitter.com/wsTvCrlzpb